Solasarkis/Skyrate/README.md

    - Form validation with styled alerts

 5. **Ratings Page** (`ratings.html`)
-   - Display all submitted reviews
+   - Display all submitted reviews from feedback page
    - Rating statistics and analytics
    - Advanced filtering and sorting
    - Beautiful review cards with user avatars